Estimation of Local Average Treatment Effect by Data Combination: Existing Methods

-where a hat denotes an estimator. $E[D^{(k)}|\bm{X}]$ can be estimated by the PU learning \cite{elkannoto2008,duPlessis2014,duPlessis2015,Kiryo2017-pz} with the logistic loss by using $\{\bm{x}_{di}^{(k)}\}_{i=1}^{n_d^{(k)}}$ as positive data, and the covariates in $\{(y_i^{(1)},\bm{x}_i^{(1)})\}_{i=1}^{n^{(1)}}$ and $\{(y_i^{(0)},\bm{x}_i^{(0)})\}_{i=1}^{n^{(0)}}$ as unlabeled data.
-Separate estimation is easy to implement, but usually does not provide a good estimate since it has four possible sources of error.
 One advantage of the separate estimation is that the model selection can also be naively performed by choosing the best model for each component.
 We can easily calculate the model selection criteria, such as the mean squared error (MSE) for each component from the separately observed datasets.
 However, the resulting $\widehat{\mu}_{\mathrm{sep}}$ may perform poorly because it does not necessarily minimize the model selection criterion in terms of the true $\mu$ \cite{rolling2014model}.

 We can alleviate the drawback of the separate estimation by directly estimating the numerator and denominator in (\ref{eq:sep}).
 Let $T:=KD^{(1)}-(1-K)D^{(0)}$ and $U:=KY^{(1)}-(1-K)Y^{(0)}$ be the auxiliary variables for the notational and computational convenience, and assume $P(K=1|\bm{X})=0.5$.
 Then, we can rewrite the expression in Theorem \ref{th:identify} as $\mu(\bm{X})=\nu(\bm{X})/\pi(\bm{X})$, where $\nu(\bm{X}):=E[U|\bm{X}]$ and $\pi(\bm{X}):=E[T|\bm{X}]$.
 To estimate $\nu(\bm{X})$ and $\pi(\bm{X})$, we can construct combined datasets